 With IPAT as the theoretical foundation, we develop broad, quantitative projections of climate impact and land use impact between 2020 and 2100.
-Specifically, we evaluate normalised trajectories of impact, $I/I_0$ , population, $P/P_0$ , affluence, $A/A_0$ and technological development, $T/T_0$ , where subscripts with 0 represent the values of I, P, A and T, respectively, in our base year (2020).
+Specifically, we evaluate normalised trajectories of impact, I/I_0 , population, P/P_0 , affluence, A/A_0 and technological development, T/T_0 , where subscripts with 0 represent the values of I, P, A and T, respectively, in our base year (2020).
 For population and affluence, we rely on generic, commonly cited middle-of-the-road forecasts in the literature.
 Regarding P, we use the United Nations (UN, 2022) World Population Prospects (WPP) Medium variant.
 This is the main forecast of the UN's Population division, and it is based on qualitative expert-based assessments of likely future population trajectories on a country-by-country basis.
 For A, we use the global GDP predicted in the IPCC's middle-of-the-road scenario: the Shared Socioeconomic Pathway 2 (SSP2) (Dellink et al., 2017; Fricko et al., 2017; Riahi et al., 2017).
 We obtain these data from the SSP Public Database, which is hosted by the International Institute for Applied Systems Analysis (IIASA, 2023).

 The last part of IPAT, T, is inherently difficult to measure and predict.
 It relates to a multitude of processes, such as the demand and consumption of various products and services, the adoption of environmental policies (public and organisational), and the development of technologies that allow actors to produce a given amount of outcome with less impact.
 We therefore use a set of model families that can be seen as different methods for projecting T, which represent three distinct conceptual approaches to prediction.
 The first approach is centred around a linear projection of T that is based on historical trends.
-This approach sees IPAT as an identity (York et al., 2003b), whereby observations of T and T and at different points in time can used to solve for T, and temporal improvements in T can be calculated given the assumption of constant annual change.
-The second approach applies the STIRPAT model (Dietz and Rosa, 1997), and it implies that projections of T vary explicitly with projections of T and T and T and the interacture, specifically on the SSP2 middle-of-the-road scenario (Fricko et al., 2017; IPCC, 2022; Popp et al., 2017; Riahi et al., 2017).
+This approach sees IPAT as an identity (York et al., 2003b), whereby observations of I, P and A at different points in time can used to solve for T, and temporal improvements in T can be calculated given the assumption of constant annual change.
+The second approach applies the STIRPAT model (Dietz and Rosa, 1997), and it implies that projections of T vary explicitly with projections of P and A. The third approach is based on elaborate forecasts in the literature, specifically on the SSP2 middle-of-the-road scenario (Fricko et al., 2017; IPCC, 2022; Popp et al., 2017; Riahi et al., 2017).
 These three approaches are summarised in Table 1, and will be described in the following subsections.